cuiyongbo/hello-world/my_wiki/algorithms/path_finding_alg_note.rst

     the best forward candidate to the best backward candidate.
 This process continues until the two candidates are the same point.

+#.
+Traveling salesman problem

+    a mathematical problem in which one tries to find the shortest route that passes through each of a set of points once and only once.

 .. rubric:: Footnotes